anvetsu/reo/docs/tut.md

  - Category 1: 200
  - Category 2: 350

-These rates is represented by the list:
+These rates is represented by the vector:

 ```rust
 ? rate:[500 200 350]
 ```

-The increment applicable to each employee can be found out by mapping the `rate` list over the `category` list:
+The increment applicable to each employee can be found out by mapping the `rate` vector over the `category` vector:

 ```rust
 ? rate ~ category
 ; [500 350 200 500 200]
 ```

-The actual increment can be computed by adding these rates to the `salary` list:
+The actual increment can be computed by adding these rates to the `salary` vector:

 ```rust
 ? (rate ~ category) + salary